 What is included in a post?

 Social media shares via Facebook, Twitter, Google+, and if appropriate, LinkedIn.
-If the timing works out — if I’m sending an issue out within a week of getting your payment — a post will also include a blurb in the Mac & Cheese Productions℠ newsletter.
-But the main communication method is social media.
+A post will also include a blurb in the Mac & Cheese Productions℠ newsletter which goes out every two weeks.

 When is the deadline?